EstellaCheng/VAE-implemented-by-pytorch/README.md

 # VAE-implemented-by-pytorch
 This is a simple Variational AutoEncoder (VAE) model based on pytorch.
-The model is trained on MNIST dataset to train and can generate new images.
+The model is trained on MNIST dataset and can generate new images.